Expand All - Collapse All

 All volunteer positions begin in either January or July.

-Working at NPH Peru will require the volunteer to be utterly flexible and open-minded and to arrive with a positive attitude and willingness to jump in where needed.
+Working at NPH Peru will require the volunteer to be very flexible, open-minded, arrive with a positive attitude and with a willingness to jump in where needed.
 Most volunteers will be employed for a specific skill but will also be asked to contribute in other areas.
-We recognize that volunteering can be a frustrating experience at times but with an open and flexible attitude you will flourish as part of the family here at NPH Peru.
+The purpose of the volunteer program is to provide support to the existing staff at our home.
+We look to volunteers to cooperate as equals and as partners, and not to attempt to make drastic changes or to “instruct” the local staff.

 Volunteer Naomi with a pequeño.(NPH Mexico - 2009)